-2 Scope
+2. Scope

-This Policy and Procedure applies to all Employees of Blean Primary School.
+This Policy and Procedure applies to all Employees of Blean Primary School School.

-Reference to acts of 'misconduct' in this procedure relates to behaviour which may be reasonably defined as wilful or negligent acts or omissions on the part of the Employee.
+Reference to acts of 'misconduct' in this procedure relates to behaviour which may be reasonably defined as improper, inappropriate or willful or negligent acts or omissions on the part of the Employee which breach the expected standards of behaviour.

 Concerns relating to performance and capability should be addressed under a separate procedure.